tomsparks/cloud/README.md

 # cloud
-for cloud stuff that I can share
+For cloud stuff that I can share

+It'll mostly be terraform and rc files